Breach of Lease for Residential Properties

 • Using the property for a purpose that is not permitted by the lease

-• Failure to keep the property or the communal areas (if the property forms part of a wider building) in repair
+• Failure to keep the property in repair

-• A breach of a leaseholder’s right to peaceful and quiet enjoyment of the property
+• Impeding a leaseholder’s right to peaceful and quiet enjoyment of the property

 How JMW Can Help